MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 (Wickham (2020))
 we don’t even have to worry
 about doing the conversion
-to JSON.
+to JSON ourselves.
-{httr} will do that
+{httr} will do it
-automatically by using
+automatically using
 {jsonlite}
 (Ooms (2014))
+behind-the-scenes
 when we make our request.

+Now we can use
+`document_text_detection`
+to create a request
+based on the image
+located at:
+`~/workspace/baree-handwriting-scans/001.png`

 ``` r
 dtd_001 <- document_text_detection("~/workspace/baree-handwriting-scans/001.png")